Services For Professional Deputies

 - Drafting employment contracts and handbooks

-- Providing licences for live-in staff or carers
+- Providing licences for your client’s live-in staff or carers

 - Ensuring Agency terms are fair and protect the Estate

-- Dealing with management issues on behalf of the client such as poor performance or conduct
+- Dealing with management issues on your behalf such as poor performance or conduct

 - Providing specialist HR Consultancy services as and when required